yanzhen4/yanzhen4.github.io/_pages/about.md

 ---

 I am a junior in UIUC majoring in Computer Science.
-I am passionate abaout Machine Learning Research, and are currently participating in research and projects.
+I am passionate about Machine Learning Research, and are currently participating in research and projects.
-I has become a member of Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/). \
+I has become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/). \

 My current research interests are Data Mining / Natural Language Processing, specifically text mining.